IBM/cognos-dancing-dashboard/README.md

-## 2. Upload the code to Cognos BI server
+## 2. Upload the zipped files into Cognos using Custom Widgets

 - Launch Cognos BI server from the browser(Firefox is preferred).
 Use the url as per your Cognos Instance.